exo-addons/functionnal-configuration/README.md

 Versions 1.0.x are for 5.2.x

-Versions 1.1.x are for 5.3.x+
+Versions 1.1.x and 1.2.x are for 5.3.x+

 Versions
 ========

-1.0.3 : Fix problem about document activities which can be displayed even if deactivated
+* 1.0.3 : Fix problem about document activities which can be displayed even if deactivated

-1.1.0 : Fix incompatibility with eXo Platform 5.3.0
+* 1.1.0 : Fix incompatibility with eXo Platform 5.3.0
+* 1.2.0 : Add Terms and Conditions feature and allow to display highlighted spaces by group